What Are the Types of Elder Abuse?

 While any nursing home resident can suffer from this type of elder abuse, some are at a higher risk than others.
 For example, roughly 10% of those who cared for patients with dementia admitted to physically abusing them at some point, according to Arizona State University.

 Sexual Elder Abuse

-Sexual abuse is non-consensual sexual contact of any kind, including kissing, inappropriate touching, and rape.
+Sexual elder abuse is forced sexual contact of any kind, including kissing, inappropriate touching, and rape.

 - Bruising or other injuries around the genitals

 A study on elder sexual abuse from Justice Quarterly found that over 66% of victims were women.
 Nearly 80% of those who committed sexual abuse were men.

 According to a news report, a former nursing home employee was recently sentenced to 25 years in prison for sexually assaulting 12 female residents, including a 94-year-old resident.

 Rosa Kornfeld-Matte, a human rights expert from the United Nations (UN), expects elder sexual abuse cases to increase as time goes on.
 Kornfeld-Matte also noted that most sexual abusers are family, friends, or caregivers — not strangers.

 Were you or a loved one sexually assaulted in a nursing home?
 See if you can pursue compensation and justice.
 Call (800) 896-7040.